legaard/mixtape/README.md

 This ensures that all generated heroes will have an age between 18 and 99.

-In some tests cases a number of objects need to have the same value for a specific property; this can be achieved by calling [`freeze()`](https://github.com/legaard/mixtape/wiki/The-Fixture-Class#freeze) on the `Fixture`.
+In some test cases a number of objects need to have the same value for a specific property; this can be achieved by calling [`freeze()`](https://github.com/legaard/mixtape/wiki/The-Fixture-Class#freeze) on the `Fixture`.

 ```js
 fixture.freeze('HeroAge');